Follow these steps to play an active role in your health care.

 - Dates and results of checkups and screening tests

-- List of shots (and the dates you got them)
+- All the shots (vaccinations) you’ve had – and the dates you got them

 - Medicines you take, how much you take, and why you take them